amandafrench/frankenreads/wp-content/plugins/miniorange-login-openid/readme.txt

 Donate link: http://miniorange.com
 Tags: social login, social, facebook, twitter, login Requires at least: 2.0.2
-Tested up to: 4.8
+Tested up to: 4.9
-Stable tag: 5.1.8
+Stable tag: 5.1.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social Login implements social login, sharing, comment using any social media like Twitter, Google, Facebook.EASIEST to configure.
+Social Login implements social login, sharing, comment using any social media like Twitter, Google, Facebook.
+EASIEST to configure.

 == Description ==
 Social Login is the easiest to configure and conviniently allows you to setup and start using the plugin very quickly.